-Our wholly owned subsidiary, ISL, and our controlling stockholder, RSL, are incorporated under the laws of Bermuda and are tax residents of the U.K. Further, we currently have other subsidiaries that are domiciled in the U. K., Switzerland and the United States.
+Our wholly owned subsidiary, ISL, and our controlling shareholder, RSL, are incorporated under the laws of Bermuda.
+Further, we currently have subsidiaries that are domiciled in the United Kingdom, Switzerland and the United States.
 If we succeed in growing our business, we expect to conduct increased operations through our subsidiaries in various countries and tax jurisdictions, in part through intercompany service agreements between us, our parent company and our subsidiaries.
 In that case, our corporate structure and intercompany transactions, including the manner in which we develop and use our intellectual property, will be organized so that we can achieve our business objectives in a tax-efficient manner and in compliance with applicable transfer pricing rules and regulations.
 If two or more affiliated companies are located in different countries or tax jurisdictions, the tax laws and regulations of each country generally will require that transfer prices be the same as those between unrelated companies dealing at arms' length and that appropriate documentation be maintained to support the transfer prices.
-While we believe that we operate in compliance with applicable transfer prices length and intend to continue to do so, our transfer pricing procedures are not binding on applicable tax authorities.
-If tax authorities in any of these countries were to successfully challenge our transfer prices are not binding on applicable tax authorities.
-If tax authorities are not binding on applicable tax authorities is reallocated does not agree with the reallocation, both countries could tax the same income, potentially resulting in double taxation.
+While we believe that we operate in compliance with applicable transfer pricing laws and intend to continue to do so, our transfer pricing procedures are not binding on applicable tax authorities.
+If tax authorities in any of these countries were to successfully challenge our transfer prices as not reflecting arms' length transactions, they could require us to adjust our transfer prices and thereby reallocate our income to reflect these revised transfer prices, which could result in a higher tax liability to us.
+In addition, if the country from which the income is reallocated does not agree with the reallocation, both countries could tax the same income, potentially resulting in double taxation.
 If tax authorities were to allocate income to a higher tax jurisdiction, subject our income to double taxation or assess interest and penalties, it would increase our consolidated tax liability, which could adversely affect our financial condition, results of operations and cash flows.

 Significant judgment is required in evaluating our tax positions and determining our provision for income taxes.
 During the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
 For example, our effective tax rates could be adversely affected by changes in foreign currency exchange rates or by changes in the relevant tax, accounting and other laws, regulations, principles and interpretations.
 As we intend to operate in numerous countries and taxing jurisdictions, the application of tax laws can be subject to diverging and sometimes conflicting interpretations by tax authorities of these jurisdictions.
 It is not uncommon for taxing authorities in different countries to have conflicting views, for instance, with respect to, among other things, the manner in which the arm's length standard is applied for transfer pricing purposes, or with respect to the valuation of intellectual property.
 In addition, tax laws are dynamic and subject to change as new laws are passed and new interpretations of the law are issued or applied.
-Moreover, certain relevant tax, accounting and which may impact the tax liabilities of the companies.
 We continue to assess the impact of such changes in tax laws on our business and may determine that changes to our structure, practice or tax positions are necessary in light of such changes and developments in the tax laws of other jurisdictions in which we operate.
 Such changes may nevertheless be ineffective in avoiding an increase in our consolidated tax liability, which could harm our financial condition, results of operations and cash flows.